-Seat 12A on the 737-700 and seats 16A & 16F on the 737-800 are exit row seats with no seat in front of them.
-In reality, the exit is in row 15 but I’m guessing the window seat in that aisle would impede the opening of the door, if necessary.
+Seat 12A on the 737-700 and seats 16A & 16F on the 737-800 and 737 MAX 8 are exit row seats with no seat in front of them.
+In reality, the exit is in row 15 but I’m guessing the window seat in that aisle would impede the door’s opening, if necessary.

 - Infinite legroom